zhoujingchun03/HAAM-GAN/README.md

 ```

 ```
-The validation data are in the "gt" folder (underwater images), "data/gt" folder (grount truth images).
+The validation data are in the "data/input" folder (underwater images), "data/gt" folder (grount truth images).
 ```

 # Bibtex